Clicky

 This post may contain affiliate links.
 See my privacy policy for details.

-These biscuit mix cheesy sausage balls are a holiday staple as an appetizer and also grace many a table for holiday breakfasts as well!
-Only three ingredients and you have a delicious snack or side dish.
+These biscuit mix cheesy sausage balls are a holiday staple as an appetizer and grace many a table for holiday breakfasts!
+Only three ingredients are needed to have a delicious snack or side dish.
+Can you tell that I have a box of Bisquick® to use up?
+These Bisquick® Sausage Balls are a classic recipe and are so easy and delicious to make!
+If you are looking for another recipe, try my Bisquick® Quiche Recipe; it’s another classic!

 Sausage Balls with a dipping sauce at the center.
 Dipping a piece sausage ball in a sauce.